lyrixx/twig-include-syntax/README.md

 {{ include('path/to/file.html.twig') }}
 ```

-It's semantically more correct, than the following syntax:
+It's semantically more correct than the following syntax:

 ```twig
 {% include 'path/to/file.html.twig' %}